inpsyde/Inform-about-Content/readme.md

 ### Authors, Contributors
 [Contributors Stats](https://github.com/bueltge/Inform-about-Content/graphs/contributors)

-### Localizations
-* Thanks to [Frank B&uuml;ltge](http://bueltge.de/ "Frank B&uuml;ltge") for german language file
-* Thanks to [Brian Flores](http://www.inmotionhosting.com/) for spanish translation
-* Lithuanian translation files by [Vincent G](http://www.host1plus.com)

 ### Licence
 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.

-### Translations
-The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
-If you want to help to translate the plugin to your language, please have a look at the .po file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows) or plugin for WordPress [Localization](http://wordpress.org/extend/plugins/codestyling-localization/).

 ## Changelog
 See [commits](https://github.com/bueltge/Inform-about-Content/commits/master) or read short [version](http://wordpress.org/extend/plugins/inform-about-content/changelog/)